 As a tenant, you have a number of obligations under the Residential Tenancies Act of 2004.

-- Main the property in good order and inform the landlord when repairs are needed, allowing access for them to do so.
+- Maintain the property in good order and inform the landlord when repairs are needed, allowing access for them to complete necessary works.

-- You must not engage in activities that harm the property.
+- Not engage in activities that harm the property.

-- You must allow the landlord to do inspections of the property upon prior request.
+- Allow the landlord to do inspections of the property upon prior request.